Understanding Risk in Healthcare for Consumers

 Here is an example of the difference between absolute risk and relative risk.

-Which gives you a clearer understanding of the impact of the test on your risk of dying of cancer?
 The first number tells you what your actual risk is now (3 in 1000), and how it will change if you do the test (2 in 1000).
 The other number is also accurate, but it doesn’t help you understand what your risk actually is, or help you to decide if having the test every two years is worth it.
+This image from EUFIC can help you see the difference between absolute and relative risk.

 Talking about absolute risk helps you understand the risks and benefits that apply to you, and make informed choices.
 You can ask your doctor to explain the absolute risk of different outcomes for you and your individual details.